nixer-io/nixer-io.github.io/getting-started.md

 As you probably guessed, we have to look at all login attempts within the system.

 ### Looking at all login attempts
 One of the strongest signal of credential stuffing, is an increased ratio of failed login attempts.
-As an attacker tries to login with credential lists, most of the attempts will be failing.
-Such scenario will produce a visible pattern, therefore we introduced a metric to monitor failed and successful login attempts.
-We call it simply _failed-login-ratio_.
+As an attacker tries to login with credential lists most of the attempts are going to fail.
+Such scenario would produce a visible pattern, therefore we introduced a metric to monitor failed and successful login attempts.
+We call it simply `failed-login-ratio`.
 It is calculated as follows:
 ```
 failed-login-ratio = (100 * number or failed logins) / (number of all logins)
 ```

-To enable __failed-login-ratio__ mechanism, let's add following lines to the _application.properties_ file:
+To enable `failed-login-ratio` mechanism let's add the following to the `application.properties` file:

 ```properties
 nixer.rules.failed-login-ratio-level.enabled=true